sarven/sarvendev/_drafts/contract-testing-on-examples.md

 ## Summary
 - difference comparing to the integration test
 - recording real requests, if someone skips using tested client etc. still can cause a problem
+- more scalalable than e2e tests, independence of services
+- no need to ask anyone if something can be changed, just run the tests or check contracts